Estate Planning Checklist

 - reducing estate tax.

-If you die intestate, your property will be distributed to your legal heirs; otherwise your property will be distributed to your beneficiaries that you designate in your will.
-In either case, your estate will have to be administered by someone—if you die intestate, then the court will appoint an administrator to manage your estate.
-If you have a will, then you can appoint an executor to manage your estate.
+If you die intestate, your property will be distributed to your legal heirs; otherwise your property will be distributed to your beneficiaries designated in your will.
+In either case, your estate must be administered by someone — if you die intestate, then the court will appoint an administrator to manage your estate.
+If you have a will, then you can appoint a personal representative, also known as an executor, to manage your estate.
 In either case, it would be helpful to have pertinent information that will allow the personal representative — either the court administrator or the executor — to distribute your property, pay your debts and taxes, and to close your estate.
 Obviously, your personal representative will have an easier job if you provide her with the necessary information, which should include the following: